IIM-Sambalpur reopens campus, to decide on resumption of physical classes | Health

 Students will not be allowed to leave the hostelpremises other than medical emergencies and have to undergoCOVID tests once the mandatory quarantine period is over,Jaiswal said.

-The authorities arranged for oxygen cylinders, bedsand other essential facilities on the campus if any studentfalls sick, and a doctor will visit the hostel regularly, theprofessor said.
+The authorities have arranged for oxygen cylinders,beds and other essential facilities on the campus if anystudent falls sick, and a doctor will visit the hostelregularly, the professor said.

 ''Staying on the campus, meeting their friends andteachers will create a positive impact on their mental health.